The short version for THOSE lazy to read long articles

 Another method includes resting for about two minutes then lift a 30 and 40 pounds weight.

 It is determined by how your body reacts to a certain weight.

 If your body can lift a 40-pound weight you can increase the weight until you determine the ideal weight for your body.

-It is very important that if you are to work out with a leg press machine, you should learn the techniques on how to prevent injuries and maximizing the potential for muscular growth.
+It is very important that if you are to work out with a leg press machine, you should learn the techniques on how to prevent injuries and maximize the potential for muscular growth.

-As hardcore bodybuilders would say squats will always be the king of lower body exercise especially when you want a total body development.
+As hardcore bodybuilders would say, squats will always be the king of lower body exercise, especially when you want total body development.